-Figure 2.13 Exposure of FBE coated steel rebars to sunlight during prolonged storage and delayed/staged constructions in opaque polyethylene sheeting shall be implemented to protect the material from sunlight, salt spray and weather exposure' (ASTM A775 2017), which may need modification.
+Figure 2.13 Exposure of FBE coated steel rebars to sunlight during prolonged storage and delayed/staged constructions

+ASTM A775 suggests that 'if circumstances require storing coated steel reinforcing bars outdoors for more than two months, protective storage measures such as steel rebars covered in opaque polyethylene sheeting shall be implemented to protect the material from sunlight, salt spray and weather exposure' (ASTM A775 2017), which may need modification.
 Although many agencies in the USA and Europe have banned the use of FBE coated steel rebars (see Table 2.4).
 Many agencies in the rest of the world are still suggesting using the FBE coated steel rebars in many projects and without modifying the standards/guidelines and adequate practices - a serious concern.